 - Price discovery in competitive auction markets; execute orders via FIX/API interfaces or Cboe Silexx℠

 - Availability of cross-margining allows for greater capital efficiency

-Launching June 27, 2022, Cboe will introduce FLEX Micro options on the S&P 500, Russell 2000, Dow Jones Industrial Average, MSCI Emerging Markets, and MSCI EAFE indices.
+Cboe has introduced FLEX Micro options on the S&P 500, Russell 2000, Dow Jones Industrial Average, MSCI Emerging Markets, and MSCI EAFE indices.
 With a contract multiplier of 1, rather than the conventional 100, FLEX Micro options provide more precision to hedge a portfolio based on notional value, which may equal a fraction of a standard contract.

 For more information about FLEX Micros, including technical details and trading hours, see Cboe Trade Desk Notice.

 FLEX Options provide versatility to virtually every option strategy and precision to target trading objectives.

 Please note: The Exchange may approve and open for trading any FLEX options series on any index, equity, ETF, or ETN that is eligible for Non-FLEX options trading in accordance with the Exchange's listing criteria, even if there are no Non-FLEX options on such listed on the Exchange.
 These include, but are not limited to, the following:

 ||FLEX trading available for all Cboe-listed equity options|

 |Expiration Date||Up to 15 years from the trade date||Up to 15 years from the trade date|

 |Strike Price||Index value, percent of index value or other methods||A dollar amount, percent of stock price or other methods|